A MELTING POT OF CYPRUS FLAVOURS

 Souvlaki

 Souvlaki is a popular Greek dish that consists of small pieces of boneless meat.
-Chicken, lamb, or pork are meticulously skewered and then grilled to perfection on a bed of charcoal. this dish is usually served with pita bread, tzatziki sauce, and a side salad.
+Chicken, lamb, or pork is meticulously skewered and then grilled to perfection over open coals.
+This infamous dish is usually served with chips, a side salad, local pita bread, and tzatziki sauce.

 Souvla